Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-setup.md

 ## Create a job

 New jobs are state-aware by default.
-If you have existing jobs, you need to select **State-aware orchestration** in your job settings to make them state-aware.
+If you have existing jobs, you need to select **Enable Fusion cost optimization features** in your job settings to make them state-aware.

 To create a state-aware job: